 The hard charging case of the Skullcandy Indy is good.
 It is fairly solid and protects the headphones against physical damage from falls, scratches, and minor water exposure.
 However, it is ever so slightly bulkier than the Anker Soundcore Liberty Air case, but you shouldn’t have any trouble fitting it inside pants pockets.

 These headphones are decently well-built and shouldn’t break from normal usage.
 The buds are dense enough to survive a few accidental drops.
 They have a semi-glossy finish, which gives them a bit of a cheap feel, but they won’t be as fingerprint-prone as the Liberty Air.
 They are also rated IP55 for dust and water resistance, which is great, although we don’t test this internally.
 The case is also decently made and should help protect the headphones.
+The Skullcandy Sesh are slightly better-built than the Indy.

 The Indy are stable truly wireless in-ears and don’t move too much when doing physical activity.
 They won’t fall out when you’re jogging around, but head movement might make them break their airtight seal.
 They also come with stability fin sleeves.
 While the fit is slightly less comfortable, they feel more secure inside the ears with the sleeve.
 Also, since they are truly wireless, you won’t have a cable in your way, meaning it won’t be able to get stuck on something and yank the headphones out of your ears.

-The Skullcandy Indy are mediocre sounding closed-back in-ear headphones.
 Their bass is slightly overdone and boomy, with excess thump and rumble, although some may prefer this for bass-heavy genres.
 The vocals and lead instruments also sound thick and cluttered and their treble lacks a lot of detail and brightness, giving the Indy a dark sound profile that won’t be suited for vocal-centric genres and instrumental music.
 Our unit also had a noticeable amplitude and frequency mismatch between the left and right drivers.
 This resulted in the right driver sounding much louder and a skewed stereo image.

 The bass performance of the Skullcandy Indy is good but slightly overdone.
 Their LFE ( low-frequency extension) is down to 11Hz, which is excellent.
 There’s also a 2dB bump in low-bass, which means these headphones will have a bit of excess thump and rumble that is common to bass-heavy genres.
 The overemphasis is present throughout the range, giving the Indy a dark sounding bass that is thumpy and boomy.